 The impact of this Modification is considered to have a low probability, but the price impact could be material and hence should not be subject to Self-Governance.
-The guidelines directly impacted are: (dd) matters relating to sustainable development, safety or security of supply, or the management of market or network emergencies;
+The guidelines relating to consideration of Authority Direction which are directly impacted are:

+• (dd) matters relating to sustainable development, safety or security of supply, or the management of market or network emergencies.